gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Sometimes, the Gradle daemon crashes due to some bugs in Java, Gradle or some third party plugin.
 When Java crashes, it writes a [fatal error log](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/felog.html) to the current working directory.
 Since it may be hard to find out what the working directory of the daemon process is, Gradle now prints the location of the crash log to the console.
-For example, the following build crashed, and creates a crash log at `/home/user/project/hs_err_pid11783.log`:
+For example, the following build crashed, and created a crash log at `/home/user/project/hs_err_pid11783.log`:

 ```
 > ./gradlew assemble